inbravo/aws-feature-set/README.md

 - Low cost & Efficient.
 Scales
 - Throttle requests as required to prevent attacks
 - Log requests to CloudWatch
+- Same origin policy : under this policy, a web browser only allows, scripts on one page to access something from other we page, but from same domain
-- For application built on top of multiple domains, you need to enable CORS on API Gateway
+- CORS : Cross Origin Resource Sharing.
+For application built on top of multiple domains, you need to enable CORS on API Gateway

 ## ![](https://github.com/inbravo/aws-feature-set/blob/master/images/aws/kinesis.png) [Kinesis](https://aws.amazon.com/kinesis)